hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/validator_registry_transaction_family.rst

-blocks that must be waited on is greater than the number of validators minus one, it is possible for the network to get into a state where nobody can publish blocks because the validators are all waiting for more blocks to be committed or their signup information to be added to a block.
+blocks that must be waited on is greater than the number of validators minus one, it is possible for the network to get into a state where nobody can publish blocks because the validators are all waiting for more blocks to be committed or for their signup information to be added to a block.

-Validator registry transaction would not be able to be done at the same time as any other transaction as an update to the ValidatorMap is necessary.
-However all other transaction that need to access the state set by the validator registry, can be done in parallel since it will only be a read and  the statics for each validator is stored in the poet_enclave.
-If this was changed so that the stats were stored in the validator registry this would require a write to state every time a block is published and would reduce the ability for parallelism.
+A validator registry transaction cannot be done at the same time as any other transaction, because an update to the ValidatorMap is necessary.
+However, all other transactions that need to access the state set by the validator registry can be done in parallel, since it will only be a read and the statics for each validator is stored in the poet_enclave.
+If this was changed so that the stats were stored in the validator registry, this would require a write to state every time a block is published and would reduce the ability for parallelism.

 Addressing
 ----------